visgl/deck.gl/docs/layers/scatterplot-layer.md

 - Default: `object => object.color`

-Method called to retrieve the color of each object.
+Method called to retrieve the rgba color of each object.
+If the alpha parameter is not provided, it will be set to `255`.

-Fallback to `[255, 0, 255]` if the object doesn't have a color property
+If the method does not return a value for the given object, fallback to `[255, 0, 255, 255]`.